Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Deception Reasoning Evaluation

 \subsection{Evaluation Metrics}

-In deception reasoning, we need to figure out why the sentence might be a lie considering factual inconsistencies and the intent behind it.
-To provide a more comprehensive evaluation, we propose four evaluation metrics for deception reasoning:
+In deception reasoning, we need to figure out why a sentence may be a lie by considering factual inconsistencies and the intent behind it.
+To provide a more comprehensive evaluation, we propose four metrics for deception reasoning, whose core definitions are provided below:

 \begin{itemize} \item Accuracy: It is used to check whether the reasoning is consistent with the basic facts.
 If the reasoning is based on the facts, the model should receive a high score in this dimension.